flindersuni/DeepThoughtHPC-docs/docs/source/storage/storageusage.rst

 Cluster is the new, high speed parallel filesystem for DeepThought, deployed using BeeGFS.
 It is highly recommended that you take advantage of high speeds available to reduce the I/O times associated with /scratch - so **please read this section carefully**.

+When performing parallel jobs, to prevent congestion, its best to have a random back-off to your job-scripts.
+This will take you stage-in times down from up to 30 *minutes* to less than 3 *minutes*.
+An example of this random backoff is below:

+``sleep $(echo $RANDOM%30 | bc)``

-The directories you can write to in /cluster are controller by SLURM.
-When you job starts, SLURM sets multiple environment variables and creates directories for you to use on this filesystem.
+The directories you can write to in /cluster are controlled by SLURM.
+When your job starts, SLURM sets multiple environment variables and creates directories for you to use on this filesystem.
 See the environment variables sections of the `SLURM Guide`_ for more information.

 Once you job completes, is cancelled, or errors out, SLURM removes then entire directory of your job.
 That means, *if you do not move your data from the /cluster filesystem, you will lose all of it*.
 This is by design, and the HPC Team cannot recover any data lost this way.

-Each college is also limited to a **soft limit** on storage that mirrors their HPC SLURM allocation.
-This is currently

-1. 45% CSE, ~18TB
-2. 45% CMPH, ~18TB
-3. 10% Other, ~5TB

 When this quota is exceeded, files can still be written, but the HPC Team is notified of the user and their associated usage.